meisterT/domjudge/doc/manual/team.rst

 The judges may have prepared multiple test files for each problem.
 DOMjudge will report back the first highest priority non-correct result as verdict.
-*Your administrator can decide on different priorities for non-correct results.*

 Clarifications
 --------------